Corporate Governance Practices

 The Board may, in accordance with the Company’s constitution, be comprised of a minimum of three and a maximum of ten Directors.

 The roles of the Chairman and the Managing Director/CEO are exercised by different individuals.
-Mr. Ross Smyth-Kirk was appointed interim Executive Chairman on 15 October 2014 and his role was reverted to Non-Executive Chairman effective 1 July 2015.
+Mr. Ross Smyth-Kirk was appointed Executive Chairman on 2 May 2017 following the resignation of the CEO.
+The Executive Chairman performs the role of the CEO.

 Information about Directors, including their qualifications, experience and the period for which each Director has held office are set out in the Directors’ Report included in the Company’s most recent annual report.